Lester Bird Manager

 Lester Bird manages Pew’s civil legal system modernization project, where he works with state courts and legal organizations throughout the U.S. on reforming how millions of people without a lawyer navigate the civil legal system each year.
 His focus includes encouraging data-driven reforms of court policy.
 Bird previously worked on the voting information project at Pew, where he helped voters find their polling place and ballot information.
 Before joining Pew, he worked in state and local governments in Florida and Washington, D.C.

-Casey Chiappetta Senior Associate
+Casey Chiappetta Principal Associate

 Casey Chiappetta conducts research on debt and evictions and manages projects related to court openness and modernization.
 Before joining Pew, they worked as a senior associate at the National Legal Aid & Defender Association, leading research on online dispute resolution and providing technical assistance to civil legal aid organizations about federal funding.
 She holds a bachelor’s degree in sociology and a master’s in justice, law, and criminology from American University.

-Natasha Khwaja Associate
+Natasha Khwaja Senior Associate